 Or send us an enquiry below:

-To put it in the most simple terms, a redundancy occurs when an employee’s job is no longer required for the business.
+A redundancy occurs when an employee’s job is no longer required for the business.
 There are many reasons why a redundancy may occur.
-Some examples of reasons for redundancy include new technology fulfilling the job obligations, the business relocating or closing down, or an employee’s job being divided up and transferred to various other employees.
+Some examples include: New technology fulfilling the job obligations or the business relocating or closing down.
 The result from any of these scenarios is that the employee, who no longer has any work to do, may have their employment terminated.

 On the other hand, there are scenarios in which a redundancy should not occur.
-A genuine redundancy should not occur because of an employee’s performance or conduct.
+A redundancy is not considered genuine if it occurs because of an employee’s performance or conduct.
 It is important that no matter the scenario for a redundancy coming about, employers need to follow a fair procedure, including plenty of consultation and communication with the relevant employee.
 Failing to comply with these requirements makes it difficult to defend an unfair dismissal claim.

 |Period of continuous service.||Weeks of pay.|